greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 **Configuring S3 Server-Side Encryption**

-`s3` protocol server-side encryption is disabled by default.
+`s3` protocol server-side encryption is deactivated by default.
 To take advantage of server-side encryption on AWS S3 objects you write using the Greenplum Database `s3` protocol, you must set the `server_side_encryption` configuration parameter in your `s3` protocol configuration file to the value `sse-s3`:

 ```